Dogs are everywhere!

 While certain kinds of flooring are better suited to most dogs, the more accurate answer is…

 It all depends on your lifestyle!

-When buying flooring for your home and dog, it’s important to understand precisely what you’re getting so all benefit – your home, dog and yourself.
+When buying flooring for your home and dog, it’s essential to understand what you’re getting.
+That way, everybody wins – your home, dog, and yourself.

 So here’s what I’d like you to do….

 After I walk you through each type of flooring, apply this information to your dog.
 That way, you will know which floor is right for you.

 Okay, every type of flooring is going to have its pros and cons no matter what anyone tells you.